amenski/digafmedia_be/doc/immediate-next-steps.md

-# NGO Platform: Immediate Backend Implementation Steps
+#  Platform: Immediate Backend Implementation Steps

 ## Executive Summary

-Based on the comprehensive architecture review and existing Clean Architecture foundation, here are the specific, actionable next steps for implementing the NGO platform backend.
+Based on the comprehensive architecture review and existing Clean Architecture foundation, here are the specific, actionable next steps for implementing the  platform backend.
 This document focuses on immediate coding tasks, implementation priorities, and integration strategies.

 ## Phase 1: Foundation Implementation (Week 1-2)